Turquoise Bay, Exmouth: Everything You Need To Know

 To do this, simply jump in at the southern end, let the current take you along the reef, and then jump out at the sand bar.
 For this reason it’s important you’re confident in your swimming abilities (it’s also recommended to use flippers), and talk to local guides and check the conditions before entering the water.

-Outside of snorkelling Turquoise Bay is quite simply a bloody great beach to park up for the day with an esky and a nice big umbrella.
+Outside of snorkelling Turquoise Bay is quite simply a great beach to park up for the day with an esky and a nice big umbrella.

-Enter the water without first assessing all the risks.
+Don’t enter the water without first assessing all the risks.
 Along with strong currents and some large swells, some marine life can be dangerous.

-Go snorkelling during low tide.
+And don’t go snorkelling during low tide.
 It’s recommended to go snorkelling here during a tide of 1.2m or higher, to make sure you don’t damage the delicate coral reefs in the area.

 Anything else?